 Jenn is a data assistant at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
 Her work primarily involves drug pricing data analytics and projects related to value-based pricing.

-Raina is a data assistant at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
-Her work has focused primarily on Medicare’s Part B payment pilot, as well as differential payment for cancer care across settings.
+Preston is a research fellow at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
+His work focuses primarily on biotechnology and inefficiencies in the US healthcare system.